bitcoin-s/bitcoin-s/docs/node/node.md

 4. onCompactFilterReceived

 That means every time one of these events happens on the p2p network, we will call your callback so that you can be notified of the event.
+These callbacks will be run after the message has been recieved and will execute sequentially.
+If any of them failan error log will be output and the remainder of the callbacks will continue.
 Let's make a easy one

 #### Example